Russia travel advice

 Customs declaration form

 You must declare amounts of currency exceeding US$10,000 at border crossings.
-You may also have to provide information on the origin of the money and its intended use.
-Currency exceeding the amount stated on the declaration form will be confiscated if you have not obtained an official bank receipt authorizing the clearance of these sums.
-The declaration form must be kept until departure.
+You may also be required to provide information on the origin of the money and its intended use.
+Any amount not declared on the form will be confiscated if you have not obtained an official bank receipt authorizing the clearance of these sums.
+You must keep your declaration form until you leave the country.

-Upon departure, you must fill out a second customs declaration form and present the two forms to a customs official.
-You must declare any amount greater than RUB3,000.
-If you fail to declare, in writing, the amount of currency in your possession, the undeclared currency and valuables may be confiscated and you may be detained and face criminal charges leading to imprisonment.
+You must fill out a second customs declaration form when you leave the country and present the two forms to a customs official.
+You must declare any amount greater than RUB 3,000.
+If you fail to declare in writing the amount of currency in your possession, the undeclared currency and valuables may be confiscated and you may be detained and charged with criminal offence, which may result in imprisonment.

 Special permits and restricted areas